 If you want to leave a review or read reviews of this featured content module, check out drupalmodules.com:

 Before you consider leaving a negative review, though, please consider filing an issue first so problems can be resolved.
 You can leave an issue for anything that needs to be fixed, and I will try to get it resolved quickly.
-I typically respond to bug reports within a week or less though if I am unable to reproduce a bug, then it may take longer to resolve the issue.
+Please make sure to write as much information in the issue summary as possible as well as add a screenshot of your block settings.

 The 1.0 version of this module was partially sponsored by NatureBridge.
 NatureBridge is a non-profit that connects youth with the natural world.
 If you like this module, please consider donating to NatureBridge.